zchoolzboringzz/zchoolzboringzz.github.io/README.md

-# zchoolzboringzz.github.io
+# zchoolzboringzz.github.io - a website with nothing on it, literally.
-# my trying-to-learn-coding website, full of supposing proxs, games, and apps